matapatos/wp-fastendpoints-depends/README.md

 1. Download plugin from WordPress store
 2. Install plugin as a [MU-plugin](https://developer.wordpress.org/advanced-administration/plugins/mu-plugins/)
-3. Run the following WP CLI command `wp fastendpoints depends`
+3. Run the following WP CLI command `wp fastendpoints depends` or activate any plugin on the website - both triggers the dependencies generator
 4. Enjoy! 😊

 FastEndpoints Depends was created by **[André Gil](https://www.linkedin.com/in/andre-gil/)** and is open-sourced software licensed under the **[MIT license](https://opensource.org/licenses/MIT)**.